 God is about to deliver His people from Israel, but so far Pharaoh has refused to let his cheap labor force leave Egypt.

-Over and over he agrees to allow them to go, only to harden his heart when the “crisis” of each plague is over and the “pain” is not so intense (see Jan.
-29 post, “Sleeping with Frogs”).
+Over and over he agrees to allow them to go, only to harden his heart when the “crisis” of each plague is over and the “pain” is not so intense (see yesterday’s post, “Sleeping with Frogs”).
 Don’t we often do the same?

 Proverbs 26.11 says, “As a dog returns to his own vomit, so a fool repeats his folly.”

 When he quoted this proverb in the New Testament, Peter added, “… a sow, having washed, returns to her wallowing in the mire” (2 Pet.
 2.22).
-Not a pretty picture.
+Neither is a pretty picture.

 As this part of the story unfolds we see God’s final judicial hardening in response to Pharaoh’s continued sin.
 And in Romans 1.28-32 at the bottom of the “downward spiral” we see another example of God’s judicial hardening and it’s result: